SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/SamaeArcTulia.md

 ### ⦿ **E-Year 2020**
 - The first Elementals arrive, and despite only being 10 years old, Samae already doesn't like them, silently believing they are here to take the planet away.

+### ⦿ **E-Year 2021**
+- Samae meets Kterla | Despite Samae barrating her with insults, claiming she's seeking to control the planet by gaining their trust, she stays calm, and respects Samae.
+The moment goes viral online.

 ### ⦿ **E-Year 2023**
 - Her family begins to give her technological augments stolen from their corporate conquerers, allowing Samae to become stronger and smarter.
 - She begins to train, as she has been excited for years to join her family in battle.